-Suze is married to Matt, having met when competing against each other, and is a member of Chelmsford Motor Club.
-She holds both a Rally National B and Race National B Licence, as well as being an MSA licensed Stage Rally National B Clerk of the Course, MSA registered Safeguarding Officer and MSA registered Rally and Cross Country Marshal (sector, radio, timing and Senior Official).
+Suze is married to Matt, having met when competing against each other, and is a member of Chelmsford Motor Club and Oxford Motor Club.
+She holds both a Rally National B and Race National B Licence, as well as being a Motorsport UK licensed Stage Rally National B Clerk of the Course, Motorsport UK registered Safeguarding Officer and Motorsport UK registered Rally and Cross Country Marshal (sector, radio, timing and Senior Official).

 Suze started competing during the 2007 season and has competing in car trials, circuit racing, sprints, autotests, autosolos, gymkhanas, targa rallies, autocross, scatters, 12 Cars, targa rallies, endurance rallies, road rallies, stage rallies and other disciplines.
 Having grown up around motor sport and spectating as a child, being taken to race meetings from an early age saw Suze pick up the bug for motor sport.
 She first joined a motor club in 2006 when she joined Sevenoaks & District Motor Club, and shortly afterwards she joined the committee as Press & PR Co-ordinator before taking over editing the club magazine in 2009.